remotestorage/armadietto/notes/modular-server.md

 ### Administrators

 To create an account with `OWNER` privilege, set the `BOOTSTRAP_OWNER` environment variable to the Contact URL followed by a space and the username.
 (If a Contact URL doesn't parse as a URL, the system will attempt to parse it as an email address.)
 Then start or re-start the server.
 The invite will be written using the store router and the log will contain the path to the blob.
-(It's in the `adminInvites` directory.)
+(It's in the `invites` directory.)
-To re-send the invite, delete the blob in the `adminInvites` directory named with the contactURL.
+To re-send the invite, delete the blob in the `invites` directory named with the contactURL.

 An account with `OWNER` privilege can invite others to be administrators.
 An account with `ADMIN` privilege can invite regular users.
 At present, there is no way to promote a regular user to an administrator, nor an administrator to an owner. :-(